Trogidae: Origins

-Anatomy
+Morphology

 Trogidae are characterized by their distinct soil-encrusted, warty, or bumpy appearance.
 They are usually brown, gray, or black in color and are covered with short, dense setae.
 Their body shape is oblong to oval with a flat abdomen and their length varies from 2 to 20 mm.
 The antenna of hide beetles are usually short and clubbed.
 The hardened elytra of Trogidae, which are generally covered with small knobs giving the beetle their rough appearance, meet along the midline of the body and cover the entire abdomen and well-developed wings.
 Their heads are bent down and covered by the pronotum.
 They also have heavy limbs and spurs resembling those of scarab beetles.
 Trogidae larvae are a creamy yellow/white in color, except at their caudal end which darkens as it accumulates feces.
 Their heads are dark and heavily sclerotized.
 The abdominal segments of hide beetles have at least one or more transverse rows of setae.